Let’s Talk Prevention

 The Program:

-Let’s Talk Prevention Community Handouts: Learn essential steps to reduce toxic exposures, find tips for choosing safer alternatives to toxic products, and view or download the handout, available in 11 languages.
+Let’s Talk Prevention: Reducing Toxic Exposures Learn essential steps to reduce toxic exposures, find tips for choosing safer alternatives to toxic products, and view or download the handout, available in 11 languages.

 Program Informational in English and Spanish